giampy1969/simulink-device-drivers/README.md

 This package contains a guide that explains, in a step-by-step fashion, how to develop device driver blocks (blocks that perform target-specific functions when executed on a target platform).
 Example drivers for:

--) Arduino digital output
+-) Arduino digital output,

--) Arduino digital input
+-) Arduino digital input,

--) Arduino analog output
+-) Arduino analog output,

--) Arduino encoder read
+-) Arduino encoder read,

 are included.

 While the examples are built using the Arduino&reg; as the hardware platform (specifically relying on the Simulink Support Package for Arduino), the method applies to any other supported target.